modular-component/website/docs/usage/reusing-components.md

   rather than adding a new stage.

 Thanks to that, it's possible to take a full-fledged component, and replace only specific stages to create a slightly different component.
-For instance, once could replace the lifecycle stage of a component while keeping the render stage the same; or the other way around, keep a component logic, but switch the render phase.
+For instance, one could replace the lifecycle stage of a component while keeping the render stage the same; or the other way around, keep a component logic, but switch the render phase.

 ## Replacing the render phase